roidrage/paperplanes/_posts/2010-10-12-why_riak_search_matters.md

   maintain reverse lookup indexes.

     Run [queries in any way you can think of](http://wiki.basho.com/display/RIAK/Riak+Search+-+Querying), fetch ranges, groups, you name it, no need to do anything really.
-It even [integrates directly with Riak through post-commit hooks.](http://wiki.basho.com/display/RIAK/Riak+Search+-+Indexing+and+Querying+Riak+KV+Data)
+It even [integrates directly with Riak through pre-commit hooks.](http://wiki.basho.com/display/RIAK/Riak+Search+-+Indexing+and+Querying+Riak+KV+Data)

 * It's based on proven technology (Lucene, that is).
 It doesn't compete with something entirely new, it takes what's